Bad Leaders - Donald Trump (USA) - A Poisonous, Polarising Politician

 (j) Trump's Drone Killings

-and ‘automatic aircraft’.
+53. Over the past decade or so the USA’s Presidents have authorised the illegal killings (murders) of hundreds of people around the world using Drones and ‘automatic aircraft’.
 About one third of the people killed have been innocent children.
 Many more have been innocent adults, guilty of no crimes other than being somewhere near one of the USA’s ‘targets’.
-These murders are said to be ‘signed off‘ by the President in routine weekly meetings and carried out by Drone Operators work their shifts, sitting safely inside bases in the US or on board US warships.
+These murders are said to be ‘signed off‘ by the President in routine weekly meetings and carried out by Drone Operators working their shifts, sitting safely inside bases in the US or on board US warships or airplanes.

-38. In the course of his election campaign Trump’s business activities and involvements with a model agency and the Miss Universe contest threw up a number of fundamental questions about his personality and behaviour.
+54. In the course of his election campaign Trump’s business activities and involvements with a model agency and the Miss Universe contest threw up a number of fundamental questions about his personality and behaviour.
 The stories of the trafficking of young models and drugs at

 parties Trump hosted in the 1990s have surfaced in the US press and media.
 During his campaign he was also caught on tape bragging about his sexual assaults on women and at the time of writing (late 2017) he has so far been accused of sexual misconduct by 16 women.
 A small group of these women have asked the US Congress to investigate him.
 Trump epitomises (among many other ills) patriarchy and mysogyny in an extreme form.
 He is not so much a President as an ongoing serious political crisis, in charge of the most powerful country on earth.

 (l) Trump’s Administration is Alone in its Extreme Denial of Climate Science